whily/notes/ubuntu-config.md

 read/write, and then type `mount --all` to mount other partitions.

 Now potential fixes to try:
-* Edit the boot option in Grub, changing the part with "quiet splash" to "text" (or nothing).
+* Edit the boot option in Grub, changing the part with "quiet splash" to "text" or "nomodeset" (whose byproduct is a resonable-sized font in HiDPI display) or nothing.
 * Switch between graphic cards: `sudo prime-select`
 * Use the latest nVidia drivers for Ubuntu 18.04:

     sudo add-apt-repository ppa:graphics-drivers/ppa
     sudo apt update
     sudo apt upgrade